flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 # SimBrief Integration

+## SimBrief Airframe

+*If you are planning on using our simBrief integration please ensure you have our custom airframe saved to your account.*

+The FlyByWire Simulations simBrief airframe with correct weights is available below.
+Please select and update your airframe according to the version you are flying.

+!!! tip ""
+    The airframe below will always be **kept up-to-date** thanks to Navigraph's new sharable airframe feature.

+    Please stay tuned to our social media for updates.

+- **All Versions**: ✈ [SimBrief Airframe Link](https://www.simbrief.com/system/dispatch.php?sharefleet=337364_1631550522735){target=new} - Credits: [@sidnov](https://github.
+  com/sidnov){target=new}

+Pilot ID can be found in the Optional Entries section of the Dispatch Options page.

+To learn how to use the various features related to our simBrief integration see the page below.

 ## Flight Planning

 Flying IFR (Instrument Flight Rules) even in a simulation like Microsoft Flight Simulator always requires some level of flight planning.